solangegueiros/token-sol-minter/README.md

 # token-sol-minter

-dApp for minter tokens, like an unlimited faucet
+dApp for mint tokens, like an unlimited faucet

 try it in [token.solange.dev](https://token.solange.dev/)